ky295/adv-steer/README.md

 See `uv run attack/run_experiments.py --help` for all options.

-### Using GCG as a module
+### Using as a module

-You can also use GCG programmatically:
+You can also use the attack programmatically, importing as a python module:

 ```python
 from attack.gcg import GCGConfig, run